anwar-makhous/parachute/README.md

 # Parachute

-Demo version of a food services app created by Anwar Makous & Ghaith Bilal, made with Flutter.
+Demo version of a food services app, made with Flutter.